 Drinking water is available at The Lodge at Sunspot, Five Points and the base of Winter Park.
 Don't drink from streams.
 Carry water with you while biking or hiking and increase your fluid intake to prevent dehydration.

-Anyone who is under the influence of alcohol or drugs is prohibited from riding the lifts or participating in any activities.
+Anyone who is under the influence of alcohol or drugs is prohibited from riding the lifts or participating in Resort activities.

 The base of the Resort lies 9,000 feet above sea level.
 The air is thinner and less oxygen is available.
 People coming from lower elevations may experience altitude sickness.
 This usually occurs within the first 48 hours.
 You may experience headaches, nausea, insomnia, and loss of appetite.
 The best remedy is to take it easy your first day here: increase fluid intake, decrease salt, alcohol and caffeine intake, and select high-carbohydrate, low-fat foods.
 Be aware that high elevation can also accentuate existing health problems.
 Seek medical assistance if problems persist or get worse.
 Pick up a flyer for information on altitude sickness at Guest Services or any ticket window.
 There is about 50% more ultraviolet radiation at 10,000’ than at sea level.
 Always wear eye and skin protection.

 Photo Instructions for riding the Arrow chairlift to access the Alpine Slide.